Visit the institution website for COVID‑19 updates

 Normally a minimum of a second-class Bachelor's degree from a UK university or an overseas qualification of an equivalent standard is required (in any academic subject).
-No prior professional experience / accreditation is required.
+Evidence of prior experience working with children and young people is preferred.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.